mosquitogames/1819rulebook/7_simulation-mode.md

 ### Tabletopia setup
 On Tabletopia, most setup is done for you.
 For Simulation Mode:
 - determine the First Player and hand them the token;
-- draw Battle cards, then place the British ships back in the Battle deck; and
+- draw Battle cards; and
 - stack the Event cards.

 On your first round, Event and Income have been settled for you.
 Proceed to [Take Player turns](sequence-of-play#3-take-player-turns).